microsoft/api-guidelines/Guidelines.md

 ```

 #### 13.2.9.
 Retry-After
-In the examples above the Retry-After header indicates the number of seconds that the client should wait before trying to get the result from the URL identified by the location header.
+In the examples above, the Retry-After header indicates the number of seconds that the client should wait before trying to get the result from the URL identified by the location header.

-The HTTP specification allows the Retry-After header to alternatively specify a HTTP date, so clients should be prepared to handle this as well.
+The HTTP specification allows the Retry-After header to alternatively specify an HTTP date, so clients should be prepared to handle this as well.

 ```http
 HTTP/1.1 202 Accepted